Uploading images

 ## Further reading

-To learn more about image manipulation in LaTeX see.
+Learn more about image manipulation in LaTeX:

 * [Positioning images and tables](https://learnwiki.overleaf.com/learn/Positioning_images_and_tables)